Nunavik housing windfall tied up in paperwork

 As part of the federal agreement, the housing unites must be built before March 2018, which, in Nunavik’s short construction season, means they’ll have to be built in 2017.

-That means Makivi’s construction division must start setting housing pads this year and ordering building materials for the final sealift, so crews can begin construction early next spring.
+That means Makivik’s construction division must start setting housing pads this year and ordering building materials for the final sealift, so crews can begin construction early next spring.

 Based on Quebec’s contribution of 60 units in 2017, the KRG allocated last spring homes to six communities: Kangiqsualujjuaq, Kangiqsujuaq, Inukjuak, Salluit, Tasiujaq and Umiujaq.